gpstar81/GPStar-proton-pack/OPERATION.md

 ### Standard Pack Features

 - The switch underneath the ion arm can turn the pack on or off.
-- You can run the pack without the cyclotron lid on.
+- You can run the pack without the cyclotron lid attached.
 - The volume for the pack and wand can be controlled via the Crank Generator knob.
    - Clockwise to raise volume, counter-clockwise to lower it.
 - When the ribbon cable is disconnected it will activate the alarm mode and degraded the cyclotron spin.